 Reiterating the characteristics and violations, Mayerthaler (1981) postulates that distal features (e.g. there) is less marked than proximal qualities (e.g. here) “you and I” or “I’ll be there whenever you need me.” or “Public and International” To support this, an example by Cooper and Ross (1975) illustrates that Harvard students will be more likely to say ‘the Harvard-Yale game,’ while Yale students will be more likely to say ‘the Yale-Harvard game’.
 This position, however, does not hold true for Persian where first person and proximal features stand prior to other others:

 Finally, the idea related to the ordering of the binomials revolves around social and cultural hierarchy.
 Some ordering may be determined through the hierarchy of the persons in the social and cultural contexts.
-For example, in phrases men and women and boys and girls “men” and “boy” possess the attributes of power and so precedence.
+For example, in phrases men and women and boys and girls “men” and “boy” possess the attributes of power and hence precedence.
+As Junaidi Awang Besar et al. (2012: 46) put it, “domination of the people in certain areas make them more powerful in terms of geopolitics” and this can make them take up high-status roles.
 Accordingly, the power relation stipulates that the more powerful element appear in the first position in a binomial pair, referring to Malkiel’s category of ‘priorities inherent in the structure of a society’.
 Malkiel includes gender pairs such as guys and dolls, husband and wife, and Mr. and Mrs. (as the power constraint predicts, in a mixed-gender pair, the man will come first, as in son and daughter and men and women); asymmetrical age pairs, such as mother and child; pairs of the ruling class and the ruled, such as prince and pauper and rich and poor; man and beast, cat and mouse and finally, animacy pairs, such as horse and buggy.
 In all of these binomials, the more powerful element precedes the less powerful one.
 Of course, what is more powerful is determined by subjective values and may differ from community to community.

 Cooper and Ross (1975) suggest that the first conjuncts refer to those factors which describe the prototypical speaker.
 The first is Here, Now, Adult, Male, Positive, Singular, Living, Friendly, Solid, Agentive, Powerful, At Home, Patriotic, and General.
 This also applies to other pairs of items where one is considered more important or central in the society, such as salt and pepper, oranges and grapefruits, and gold and silver.
 In complementary pairs, the element perceived as central precedes the element perceived as a side dish, sidekick, or condiment.
 This applies to food, people, and other things, as in eating and drinking, clergymen and parishioners, and principal and interest.
 Finally, the power constraint is also involved in contrasts on a scale of intensity, as in cruel and unusual, where cruel is more powerful or intense than unusual.